paksuco/settings/README.md

 }
 ```

-In the `handleConfigs()` method, the "packagename" references should be changed to the name you chose up above (in the `config/packagename.php` instructions).
+In the `handleConfigs()` method, the "pages-ui" references should be changed to the name you chose up above (in the `config/pages-ui.php` instructions).

 ### Last Step